-Fig.~\ref{System_Model} shows the information transmitted from the BS to single user via the UAV relay in the presence of uncertain adversaries.
+Fig.~\ref{System_Model} shows the information transmitted from the BS to single a user via the UAV relay in the presence of uncertain adversaries.
 We also consider a few obstacles in rural or remote areas.
 Both the user and adversaries are located in this region.
 No direct link is established by BS with the user and the uncertain adversaries due to long distance.
-Since the user resides in rural or remote areas, far from BS.
-Thus, due to the higher altitude of UAV and fewer obstacles, we safely assume only the LOS link and the system has a negligible effect on the Gaussian Additive channel, Rayleigh fading channel, or Rician fading channel.
-However, it is in our interest to investigate the model in the dense urban area with more obstacles and both LOS/NLOS links.
-We have left the extension for future effort.
+The user resides in rural or remote areas, far from BS.
+Due to the higher altitude of UAV and fewer obstacles, we safely assume only the los link and the system has a negligible effect on the Gaussian Additive channel, Rayleigh fading channel, or Rician fading channel.
+However, it is interesting to investigate the model in dense urban areas with more obstacles and los/nlos links.
+We have left the extension for future efforts.

 Each node has a single antenna.
 The UAV works as a relay that helps to communicate the BS to the user.
 Thus, UAV forwards the received information from the BS to the legitimate user on the ground.
 The UAV has fixed flying altitude, while both user and BS locations are known.
-The UAV does not require to change its altitude since we consider the rural environment, with a less number of higher obstacles.
-Let's say the UAV changes its altitude and tries to reach an optimal altitude, which requires frequent ascending/descending.
-Thus, the frequent ascending/descending will significantly consume propulsion energy, which results that the UAV will not be able to fly sufficiently long time due to its on-board power limitation.
+The UAV does not require changing its altitude since we consider the rural environment, with a less number of higher obstacles.
+The UAV changes its altitude and tries to reach an optimal altitude, which requires frequent ascending/descending.
+Thus, the frequent ascending/descending will significantly consume propulsion energy, which results that the UAV will not be able to fly a sufficiently long amount of time due to its onboard power limitation.
 The uncertain adversaries may intercept the UAV-to-user link.
 In our proposed system, the UAV does not have the adversary location information.
 The UAV only knows the region where the adversaries are located.
 We define the uncertain adversaries set as $\cal A$=$\lbrace 1,2,3,..., A\rbrace$.
-As the UAV has a better LOS advantages, we neglect the shadowing and multi-path effects in our proposed model.
+As the UAV has better los advantages, we neglect the shadowing and multi-path effects in our proposed model.
 In the few sub-sections, we explain the proposed system model in detail.